Juan-yuan/AWS-APIGateway-Lambda/README.md

       - Amazon S3 link URL: (paste the S3 folder link here:https://python-apigateway-lambda.s3.ap-southeast-2.amazonaws.com/python-package.zip)
 - Compatible runtimes - optional: Python 3.8 (need the same version with the lambda function)

-### 3. back to `colorConverslonBGR2GRAY` lambda function page:
+### 3. Back to `colorConverslonBGR2GRAY` lambda function page:
-    1. scroll all down find Layers -> click: Add a layer
+    1. Ccroll all down find Layers -> click: Add a layer
     2. select: Custom layers
     3. select the layer name and version

-###  4. in the lambda function:
+###  4. In the lambda function:
-- click Test, will get the succes test result as:
+- Click Test, will get the succes test result as:
 ```json
     {
       "statusCode": 200,